BeamMP/BeamMP-Server/README.md

 ### How to build

 On windows. use git-bash for these commands.
+On linux, these should work in your shell.

 1. Make sure you have all [prerequisites](#prerequisites) installed
 2. Clone the repository in a location of your choice with `git clone --recursive https://github.com/BeamMP/BeamMP-Server`.
 Now change into the cloned directory by running `cd BeamMP-Server`.